ulthiel/NetatmoInflux/Readme.md

 ##Quick start
 You can download the source code of the latest version [here]().
 You'll need Python 2 and libraries as listed in the ```requirements.txt``` file.
 Below, you'll find detailed installation instructions.
 The following is a short guide for using WeatherStats to manage and analyze Netatmo data.
 You can find more detailed information below.

 First, create an empty database with the program ```CreateEmptyDB.py```.
 Add your Netatmo account using ```AddNetatmo.py``` and follow the on-screen instructions for obtaining a client secret.
 You can add as many accounts as you like.
 All modules and sensors managed by your accounts are automatically added to the database and are assigned a unique id.
 You can get an overview of the sensors and their ids with ```ListSensors.py```.
 Now, run ```UpdateNetatmo.py```.
 This adds all available data for all sensors of your Netatmo accounts to the SQLite database ```Weather.db```.
-If you interrupt this program or run it again at a later time, all new data will be added automatically.
+If you run it again later, all new data will be added.
 You can now compute statistics using the program ```Stats.py```.
 Running ```Stats.py --help``` lists the available options.
 Here are four examples:

 ####Example 1
 ```python Stats.py```